onivim/oni/README.md

 ## Sponsors

-A big thank you to our first monthly sponsor:
+A big THANK YOU to our current monthly sponsors.
+Your contributions help keep this project alive!

 - Mike Hartington

-Sponshorships help keep the project alive!

 ## Other Contributions